danielwidhiarto/GameStore/README.md

 ## Contribute

 If you would like to contribute to the development of GameStore, please fork the repository and submit a pull request.
 We welcome your contributions and feedback.

 ## Support and issues

-For any questions or issues related to the GameStore, please feel free to open an issue on the [GitHub repository] (https://github.com/danielwidhiarto/GameStore/issues).
-We appreciate your feedback and will do our best to help you.
+If you encounter any problems or have any questions about DraxLorant-Bot, please feel free to open an issue on the [GitHub repository](https://github.com/danielwidhiarto/GameStore/issues).
+We'll do our best to help you.

 ## Licence